eneu at umass dot edu

 Amherst, MA 01003

-I am a fourth year PhD student at the Linguistics Department of the University of Massachusetts Amherst.
+I am a fifth year PhD candidate at the Linguistics Department of the University of Massachusetts Amherst.
 I hold an MA in Linguistics from University College London and a BA in Comparative Literature from Free University of Berlin.

-My research is broadly concerned with syntax and its relation to the lexicon.
-At LF, I work on argument structure with a focus on how the lexical semantics of roots determine their syntactic profile, and towards PF, I work on various aspects of morphology and its interface with syntax.
-I dabble in computational modelling and distributional semantics and I have an interest in language contact and diachrony.
+My research is concerned with the interface between syntax and the lexicon, or more generally, between the generative, productive aspects of language and its random idiosyncrasies.
+At LF, I work on argument structure, focusing on how the lexical semantics of verbal roots is integrated into the functional structure.
+Towards PF, I work on phenomena at the boundary between morphology and syntax such as subword coordination.
+I dabble in computational modelling and distributional semantics, and I have an interest in language contact and diachrony.

 My last name is pronounced [nɔɪ].
 I welcome all reasonable realizations of my first name.
 My pronouns are she/her.